 Goal Hypothesis Evaluation Approach Data Sources Increased rates of identification, initiation and engagement in behavioral health treatment Earlier identification of and engagement in behavioral health treatment for individuals with behavioral health needs will increase their utilization of community-based behavioral health treatment services.
 The state will monitor the number of patients screened using an evidence- based tool, referral and service utilization trends for individuals diagnosed with SUD and/or SMI/SED.
-Claims data Assessment data (SUD) Referral information on the number of patients who received specialty SUD or mental health care following referral from an acute care or primary care setting Reduced utilization of Increasing access to The state will Claims data emergency departments and inpatient hospital community-based treatment and monitor the:Number and settings for treatment, recovery services, percentage of where the utilization is including tenancy Medicaid
+Claims data Assessment data (SUD) Referral information on the number of patients who received specialty SUD or mental health care following referral from an acute care or primary care setting Reduced utilization of emergency departments and inpatient hospital settings for treatment, where the utilization is preventable or medically inappropriate Increasing access to community-based treatment and recovery services, including tenancy supports; evidence- based stimulant use disorder treatment models; and pre- release care management to be provided to inmates in the 30 days pre- The state will monitor the: Number and percentage of Medicaid members with SUD and/or SMI/SED diagnoses with emergency department visits Number and percentage of • Claims data